Updated: Dec. 1, 2024

 There are some important things to understand in order to achieve this balance.
 First, every meal should incorporate healthy fats.
 If you eat the fattiest portion of the meal first (the fish before the rice, for instance), you will feel satisfied more quickly, which can help prevent you from overeating.

 Omega-3 fatty acids are the healthiest form of fat, so boosting your intake of these is wise.
-Trans Fats – anything that says hydrogenated or partially hydrogenated oil – are the fats that should be avoided as much as possible.
+Trans fats – anything that says hydrogenated or partially hydrogenated oil – are the fats you should avoid as much as possible.
 The good news is that those don’t occur naturally, so if you’re sticking to whole, natural foods, you won’t have to worry about that.

 Deep frying saturates your food with fat, and the types used for frying aren’t typically the kinds you want to eat a lot of.
 Try an air fryer, which doesn’t require much, if any, fat at all.
 When cooking in oils (coconut oil and olive oil are best) do so at low, even temperatures.
 High temperatures can damage the fats.
 When consumed, these damaged fats cause your body undue stress, and are known carcinogens.